cmdruid/tapscript/README.md

   p2w   : => AddressTool,
   // Work with Pay-to-Taproot addresses (Bech32m encoded). p2tr  : => AddressTool,
-  // Get the type of an address. getType  : (address : string) => string,
   // Decode any address format into the original key / hash. decode   : (address : string) => Buff,
+  // Get the type of an address. parse    : (address : string) => AddressData,
   // Convert any address into its scriptPubKey format. toScript : (address : string) => Buff
 }